glpi-project/doc/source/modules/assets/softwares.rst

 This grouping have the following effects:

-* licenses are attached to the software in mother entity, but stay in origin sub-entities
+* Licenses are attached to the software in mother entity, but stay in origin sub-entities
-* versions are merged, no more doubles in mother entity
+* Versions are merged, no more doubles in mother entity
-* old softwares are moved to the trash
+* Old softwares are moved to the trash

 .. note::

    When using a third-party inventory tool, some extra steps are mandatory:

-   * empty trash after grouping, otherwise synchronization will restore the old software in case of new version
+   * Empty trash after grouping, otherwise synchronization will restore the old software in case of new version
-   * associate the same vendor to the new software; as the synchronization checks vendor name, a new software would then be created
+   * Associate the same vendor to the new software; as the synchronization checks vendor name, a new software would then be created

 .. include:: ../tabs/debug.rst